AlexDeLos/RugPullDetection/README.md

 As mentioned in the paper, we highly recommend to have access to a full or an archive node to download all the necesary data, and add the endpoint in config.ini.

 1. Run the scripts in get_data in the following order:
-  1.1 get_tokens&pools.py
+  1.1 get_tokens_and_pools.py ->Done
-  1.2 get_pool_events.py
+  1.2 get_pool_events.py ->Done
-  1.3 get_contract_creation.py
-  1.4 get_decimals.py
+  1.3 get_contract_creation.py ->Done and saved in a csv file 1.4 get_decimals.py ->Done
-  1.5 get_source_code.py
+  1.5 get_source_code.py -> DONE
-  1.6 get_transfers.py
+  1.6 get_transfers.py -> DONE
+3. Run the extract pool_heuristics.py to extract the features of the pools.
+4. Run the extract extract_transfer_heuristics.py to extract the features of the tokens.
+5. Run assign_labels.py to label the tokens.
-2. ML.
+6. ML.
-3. Jupyter Notebook.
+7. Jupyter Notebook.

 ### Example